aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/bounds/_index.md

 ---
 title: ShapeBase.Bounds
 second_title: Aspose.Words for .NET API Reference
 description: ShapeBase property.
-Gets or sets the location and size of the containing block of the shape in C#
+Gets or sets the location and size of the containing block of the shape in C#.
 type: docs
 weight: 70
 url: /net/aspose.words.drawing/shapebase/bounds/